sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 # Enforce invariants that will finalize the service account setup
 mi2 instance check -enforce -label service-account
 # Make sure all invariants are applied, including inviting the customer admin again
+# Note that $CUSTOMER_ADMIN_EMAIL must match the one the Cloud instance was initially created with
 mi2 instance check -enforce -customer-admin-email $CUSTOMER_ADMIN_EMAIL
 # Verify full invariants suite again
 mi2 instance check